mdc-suite/mdc.github.io/_mdc/02-tutorials/00-index.md

 ## [Installation guide](/tools/mdc/tutorials/setup)

-The first tutorial covers the following topic:
+This tutorial covers the following topic:

 * Installing and setting up MDC tool for Linux or Windows distributions.